Learning, Teaching and Assessment Procedures effective from 1/1/2022

 3.1.2 Learning outcomes and assessment are aligned, transparent in assessment descriptions, and in rubrics that contain criteria or scales which define the standards that are expected of students to attain a particular grade on a criterion-referenced assessment item.
 Also see: Subject Outline Procedure.

-3.1.3 Assessment methods within each subject must be the same across study modes and campuses, and have the same subject learning outcomes, weightings, and workload, in each academic calendar year.
+3.1.3 Assessment methods within each subject must be the same across attendance modes and campuses, and have the same subject learning outcomes, weightings, and workload, in each academic calendar year.
 See: Section 3.2, Assessment Methods and the Subject Outline Procedure.